 A vertical merger is a merger of two or more companies that are part of the same value or supply chain.
 A supply chain in a manufacturing industry involves several participants – from raw material production to manufacturing the final product to selling them to distributors and retailers from where the product finally reaches the ultimate consumer.

 A vertical merger involves merger of two companies who operate in the same broad industry but manufacture different products.
-Generally, the input of one of these companies forms the output for the next company, making them part of the same supply chain for a particular product or process.
+Generally, the output of one of these companies forms the input for the next company, making them part of the same supply chain for a particular product or process.

 The main purpose of a vertical merger is to cut costs and increase operating efficacy through quality control over large part of the supply chain.

 ABC Inc. is an automobile manufacturing company.
 It procures some of its input materials from another smaller manufacturing company XYZ Inc – a spare parts manufacturing company.
 Both ABC Inc. and XYZ Inc. decide to merge to form a new company.
 This new merged company will thus manufacture both the spare parts and final automobile.
 The automobile business will get improved margins as it will now get spare parts at production cost and the spare parts business can expand by using the extensive distribution chain of ABC Inc. This is an example of a vertical merger.